ClementTsang/Transcripter/README.md

 This repo is split into two main parts:

 - [`TranscripterLib`](./TranscripterLib): The "core" library for transcription logic;
-  not much more than a simple wrapper on top of  Coqui's [STT](https://github.com/coqui-ai/STT) and [FFMpegCore](https://github.com/rosenbjerg/FFMpegCore) to extract audio from media files.
+  not much more than a simple wrapper on top of  Coqui's [STT](https://github.com/coqui-ai/STT).
 - [`TranscripterUI`](./TranscripterUI): Handles the UI and application logic to transcribe files, built on [Avalonia](https://avaloniaui.net/).

 A submodule from v1.3.0 of [the STT repo](https://github.com/coqui-ai/STT) is also included in the repo - the main important part is the [.NET library](https://github.com/coqui-ai/STT/tree/main/native_client/dotnet) portion of the repo.